naofireblade/homebridge-weather-plus/README.md

 ## Current Observations

-The following observation values can be displayed and used in HomeKit rules.

-The Apple Home app only recognizes temperature.
-You can use the Elgato Eve app to see all values.
+The following current observation values can be displayed and used in HomeKit rules.
+Use a 3rd party App like Elgato Eve to see all values.

 - Temperature
 - Air Pressure